Bad Times at the El Royale: Crisis of faith

-The film reel
+Film reel

 Rumors surrounding the personal life of John F. Kennedy influenced the presence of the film reel.

 A film reel containing a recently deceased person in an intimate act is destroyed in the film's finale.
 The choice to never tell the audience the identity of the person on the film was examined by both critics and filmgoers.
 Screen Rants Zak Wojnar said the scene would lead the audience to question "if it should actually matter."
 He said it was possible the person on the film was John F. Kennedy, Robert F. Kennedy, or Martin Luther King Jr., major political figures who were all assassinated in the 1960s.
 In his conclusion, Wojnar said the "key takeaway of the film is that great men aren't perfect.
 Good people can do bad things, bad people can do good things, and there's more to human beings than the binary poles of righteous and wicked."

 Lia Beck from Bustle, on the other hand, closely examined the possibility of JFK being the person on the film, as he had been rumored to have had an affair with Marilyn Monroe in the 1960s, who appears in the film through a photograph.
 She also pointed out that the hotel the El Royale is based on, the Cal Neva Lodge & Casino, was frequently visited by the Kennedy family.
 Goddard said his choice to leave the person on the tape ambiguous was to move the focus on Darlene, her rant towards Billy, and her character as a whole.

 Production

 Development

 Drew Goddard wrote, directed, and produced the film as his "love letter to the crime thriller" genre.

 In November 2016, Goddard began writing the spec script for Bad Times at the El Royale, his next project after earning an Academy Award nomination for adapting The Martian (2015).
 To prepare for the film financially, he pitched the project with a budget and a selection of songs he wanted to be included.
 20th Century Fox, who produced The Martian, bought the screenplay on March 8, 2017, agreeing to his terms and setting the budget at $32 million.
 According to The Hollywood Reporter, the script was only given to top studio executives, with potential buyers having to read it off a tablet before returning it to a courier.
-Goddard was also attached to direct for TSG Entertainment and Goddard Textiles, producing alongside Jeremy Latcham.
+Goddard was also attached to direct for Goddard Textiles, producing alongside Jeremy Latcham.
 Mary McLaglen was an executive producer.

 Gumbo is the perfect way to describe it.
 I love crime fiction, I love film noir, I love big ensemble movies, I love 60s music.
 So much of this movie is about my love for the music of the 1960s and wanting to celebrate the artistic revolution that was happening.
 I take all of those things and throw it into the gumbo pot, spice it up with a little [of] my own stuff, and out comes El Royale.